elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Sending JSON as Plain Text

 Strict checking of content-type is also useful as a layer of protection against Cross Site Request Forgery attacks.
-If you run an out-of-the-box install of Elasticsearch 5 on your local computer, and then open up the page noted in the slide, in your web browser, it will add a new document in your Elasticsearch cluster that stores your browser’s User Agent and the time that you loaded the page.
-That’s not so scary, but with minimal changes we could make that same page overwrite or delete existing documents.
+If you run an out-of-the-box install of Elasticsearch 5 on your local computer, and then open up the page noted in the slide, in your web browser, it will add a new document in your Elasticsearch cluster that stores your browser's User Agent and the time that you loaded the page.
+That's not so scary, but with minimal changes we could make that same page overwrite or delete existing documents.

 ---